 As winter approaches, now is a great time to start thinking about car maintenance so you’re prepared for the changing season.
 Bringing your car to a mechanic can be confusing, overwhelming and even intimidating.
-To help make the experience positive without expensive headaches, there are a few simple things to consider when taking your car to a mechanic.
+To help make the experience positive without expensive headaches, there are a few simple things to consider.

 Do your research

 Protecting yourself and your car starts before you actually arrive at the garage.
 Do as much research as possible.
 Your owner’s manual has valuable information about maintenance.
 Having a basic understanding of your car and its needs can be a huge asset when discussing repairs or negotiating cost.
 It can also prevent you from falling for “easy solutions” offered by some garages, such as certain fluid flushes or cleaning your fuel injectors.
 Some repairs don’t need to be done unless your car has covered significant distance, and others you may be able to do yourself.
 Your car maintenance manual can offer suggested changes based on kilometres driven to help understand what needs to be replaced and when.

 Part of your homework should involve shopping for a mechanic.
 Ask friends, coworkers or family for recommendations.
 Check online reviews to get an idea of what different mechanics offer and be sure to read customer feedback.
 Don’t feel you need to commit to the first garage you visit.
 It’s always a good idea to get a second opinion, especially since car maintenance can be expensive.
 A good mechanic is confident in their work and will never talk you out of getting another opinion.

 When you first arrive, look around the garage for certification or proof of qualifications.
 A good mechanic wants to gain their customers’ trust and will have certifications or industry affiliations openly displayed.
 If you don’t see them, ask your mechanic for proof of credentials.
 Treat your visit as an interview between business professionals and get as much information as you need before agreeing to any work.